 PSF Assessment and Certification

-Unlike other Scrum certifications that require only class attendance, Scrum.org certification requires a minimum score on a rigorous assessment.
-The Professional Scrum Master course has two associated assessments with two levels of certification: PSM I and PSM II.
-While these assessments are available to the public for purchase, if you complete the Professional Scrum Foundation course you will receive a password to take the PSM I assessment one time within a 14-day period following the course.
-If you pass this assessment you will receive the industry-recognized “PSM I” certification and your name will be posted on the Professional Scrum Master I certification list.
+Scrum.org certification requires a minimum score on a rigorous assessment.
+The PSF course leads to the PSM I assessment.
+If you complete the Professional Scrum Foundation course you will receive a link and password to take the PSM I assessment.
+Successfully pass it and you’ll earn the industry-recognized “PSM I” certification and your name will be posted on the Professional Scrum Master I certification list.

 Course Prerequisites and Expectations of Students